How to Move an LLC to New York

 The requirements above address only the New York side of the transaction.
 The destination state will have its own requirements for the LLC formation and inbound merger.
 These typically include filing articles of organization (or equivalent) and a certificate or articles of merger, and satisfying any approval, notice, or tax clearance requirements under that jurisdiction’s LLC act.

-A merger-based reorganization preserves business continuity.
-The surviving LLC succeeds to the original LLC’s existence, and the company’s business continues without interruption.
-The merger has the following legal effects:
+N.Y.
+Ltd. Liab.
+Co.
+Law § 1004 establishes the legal consequences of a merger.
+A merger-based reorganization preserves business continuity; the surviving LLC succeeds to the original LLC’s existence, and the company’s business continues without interruption:

 • Cessation of non-surviving entity.
 The separate existence of the non-surviving LLC ceases upon effectiveness of the merger.